 About Quinnipiac University

 In 2000, the name Quinnipiac University was adopted to better reflect the quality and diversity of the school’s programs at both the undergraduate and graduate levels.
-Over the years, Quinnipiac has experienced dramatic and steady growth in the quality and scope of its academic programs.
-Our eight professional schools and the College of Arts and Sciences offer programs in business, communications, education, engineering, health sciences, law, medicine, nursing and the arts and sciences and it is among only 2.1 percent of all U.S. universities with a medical school and a law school.
+Over the years, Quinnipiac has experienced dramatic and steady growth.
+Its nine schools offer programs in business, communications, education, engineering, health sciences, law, medicine, nursing and the arts and sciences and it is among only 2.1 percent of all U.S. universities with a medical school and a law school.

 The Mount Carmel Campus, next to Sleeping Giant State Park, contains academic buildings and residence halls.
-The nearby 250-acre York Hill Campus houses the People’s United Center, residence halls for 2,000 students, the Rocky Top Student Center, a fitness facility and a 2,000-car parking garage.
-A third 150-acre campus in North Haven serves as home to the School of Education, School of Health Sciences, School of Law, School of Nursing, the Frank H. Netter MD School of Medicine and other graduate programs.
+The nearby 250-acre York Hill Campus houses the People’s United Center, residence halls for 2,000 students, and the Rocky Top Student Center.
+A third 150-acre campus in North Haven serves as home to the School of Education, School of Health Sciences, School of Law, School of Nursing, the Frank H. Netter MD School of Medicine, and other graduate programs.

 Quinnipiac is recognized by U.S. News & World Report and Princeton Review’s “The Best 385 Colleges.”
 The Chronicle of Higher Education has named Quinnipiac among the “Great Colleges to Work For.”
 For more information, please visit qu.edu.
 Connect with Quinnipiac on Facebook and follow Quinnipiac on Twitter @QuinnipiacU.